jralvarezwindey/weather/README.md

 ## About the project

-An application that allows you to search weather information from different places around the world.
+Application that allows the user to search weather information from different places around the world.
 The data is fetched from an external API.

 #### Cities cards